wp-plugins/clickfunnels/readme.txt

 <https://support.clickfunnels.com/>

 == Frequently Asked Questions ==

-**Does this require a ClickFunnels.com account?**
+=Q: How and where do I get Authentication Key?=

-Yes.
+To access your Authentication Token go to your ClickFunnels Members area and choose My Account > Settings and you will find your unique authenication key.

 == Screenshots ==
 1. Get Your Authentication Key
 2. Connect Plugin to ClickFunnels
 3. Add and Edit Your Pages
-4. Set as Home Page or 404 Page
+4. Manage All Your Pages
-6. Manage All Your Pages
+5. Set as Home Page or 404 Page

 == Changelog ==
 Launching ClickFunnels plugin.